IBM-Cloud/techxchange-labs/docs/logs-1568/40-views.md

 ## Creating a custom view

-1. In the application, generate a log line with the message `My favorite colour is red`
+1. In the application, generate a log line with the message `My favorite colour is red 🔴`
    ![](images/log-line.png ':size=600')
 1. Back in the Cloud Logs dashboard, in the left-hand navigation, click **Explore logs** > **Logs**.
 By default, the last view you had opened will be displayed.
 If no view was previously open, all views will be displayed.
    ![](images/explore-logs.png ':size=200')
 1. Select the fields to be included in the view.
 By default, you can select *Applications*, *Subsystems*, and log *Severities*.
-For example, select the application that matches the namespace allocated to you.
+   1. Select the application that matches the namespace allocated to you.
-1. Add additional filters.
-Select the subsystem `app-log-analysis`.
+   1. Select the subsystem `app-log-analysis`.
    ![](images/subsystem-filter-view.png ':size=300')
 1. Select if you want your view to only include **Priority Logs** (those in the `Priority Insights` data pipeline or **All Logs**, that is, logs that are stored in your data bucket.
 Logs in the data bucket include logs collected through all the three data pipelines.
    ![](images/query-priority.png ':size=300')